Gama Singh: International career (1978–1997)

 Apart from competing in the odd NWA affiliated promotion in the United States; Singh also took part in several tours of NJPW in Japan in the late 1970s, often teaming with Tiger Jeet Singh, and taking on greats such as Tatsumi Fujinami, Seiji Sakaguchi and Riki Choshu.
 At various times in his career, Gama worked for WWC and various other promotions in the Caribbean as well; once winning the WWC Caribbean Heavyweight Championship from Ciclon Negro in Puerto Rico in 1980.
-He would also prove very popular in South Africa, engaging in tours which included bouts against his friend Bad News Allen; and also competed for WPW in Germany in the mid-1990s, teaming with longtime associate 'Champagne' Gerry Morrow.
+He would also prove very popular in South Africa, engaging in tours which included bouts against his friend Bad News Allen in 1994; and also competed for WPW in Germany in the mid-1990s, teaming with longtime associate 'Champagne' Gerry Morrow.
+Singh would return to Japan in 1997 for New Tokyo Pro Wrestling, making this his last Japanese tour.

-World Wrestling Federation/WWF (1980–1986)
+World Wrestling Federation/WWF (1984–1986)

 In the early eighties, Vince McMahon, Jr. widely expanded the WWE and was looking for an Indian wrestler to work on various tours in the Middle East.
 Gama Singh began working for Jack Tunney in Toronto and then worked several overseas tours for the WWF in Kuwait, United Arab Emirates, Oman, Australia and Hawaii.
 While in the United States in 1984/1985, Singh would mostly compete in undercard matches on WWF house-shows.
 He would, however, appear on WWF television defeating Johnny Rodz on Prime Time Wrestling, and also appeared on the June 27, 1985 edition of WWF's Tuesday Night Titans; interviewed by McMahon and accompanied by an Indian Rock Python.

+Later career (1994-2010)

+After touring in South Africa in 1994, Singh worked in the independents in Western Canada and Manitoba.
+In 2001, he retired from wrestling full-time.
+He occasionally wrestled in Edmonton until 2010.